-Content producers are about to live through interesting times, to adapt the popular saying, with the dawning of The Age of Content.
+Content producers living through interesting times, to adapt the popular saying, with the dawning of The Age of Content.
 Industry is discovering content as a commodity; the rules are changing, and fast.
 And not just for the high-profit content like movies and music.
 What have traditionally been seen as the lowliest form of commercial content within an enterprise, technical manuals, are starting to take their place alongside the other valued corporate assets.
-Not happening in your company yet?
+Content convergence not happening in your company yet?
 Wait a bit – the shift will happen.
 The same market forces that propelled other technological advances will also push companies to keep up, at least, if not lead the pack.

 Content as a Commodity

 The Age of Content is a flippant way to refer to a profound shift in the way industry is looking at content that gets produced.
 Traditionally, marketing departments were seen as creating content that contributed to revenue, and technical communication departments were seen as creating content that added to product cost.
 The cost of producing the content was seen as a cost drain or resource sink, a necessary evil.

 Recently, something has shifted, and content is starting to be recognized as a corporate asset that needs to be valued and managed like any other asset.
 The pieces of content might not be sitting like widgets in bins on the factory floor, but they are sitting in documents on hard drives or, for content management systems, cells in databases.
 Like other assets, content has a lifecycle that goes from planning to development to approval to publication to management (includes updates and versioning) to evaluation for archiving or deletion.
 And like other assets, content can be measured, not just in terms of quality of writing, but in terms of cost of production and return on investment.